BeMg/llvm-project/llvm/docs/LangRef.rst

     scalar code such as vectorization or memcpy/memset optimization.
 This includes integer vectors.
 Vector instructions present in IR may still cause vector code to be generated.
+``noimplicitvector``
+    Similar as noimplicitfloat but only for SIMD/vector code.
 ``noinline``
     This attribute indicates that the inliner should never inline this function in any situation.
 This attribute may not be used together